Frequently asked questions

 What arrangements will be put in place for supervising the graduate’s work?

 You will have a named supervisor or supervisors, normally as indicated in your offer letter, who will have overall responsibility for the direction of your work on behalf of your department.
-In your first term you should meet with your supervisor(s) not later than the second week of full term and then typically, you should expect to have individual meetings with your supervisor for one hour at least two to three times each term, but the frequency may vary according to the time of year and according to the stage of your research programme.
+In your first term you should meet with your supervisor(s) during Induction Week to discuss your project and future meeting arrangements.

 What induction arrangements will be made?